Kodular/Documentation/docs/components/connectivity/web.md

 |:----:|:-------:|
 |boolean|false|

-Whether the cookies from a response should be saved and used in subsequent requests.
-Cookies are only supported on Android version 2.3 or greater.
+_Whether the cookies from a response should be saved and used in subsequent requests.
+Cookies are only supported on Android version 2.3 or greater._

 ### Response File Name

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Web', 'Response File Name')]]